Artur Schnabel's recordings of Beethoven's piano sonatas: Background

 Shortly after Schnabel's first performances of the Beethoven piano sonatas in Berlin’s Volksbühne, the Great Depression began, creating a drop in record sales.
-British record label His Master's Voice (HMV) made plans to release "Society" recordings, where wealthier classical music consumers could obtain recordings of "works or groups of musical works that appeal in the first instance more cultivated than to the general musical taste" by advance subscription.
-In 1929 Schnabel was approached by Fred Gaisberg, the artists' representative of Gramophone Company, HMV's parent company, who proposed Schnabel record Beethoven's complete piano works.
+British record label His Master's Voice made plans to release "Society" recordings, where wealthier classical music consumers could obtain recordings of "works or groups of musical works that appeal in the first instance more cultivated than to the general musical taste" by advance subscription.
+In 1929 Schnabel was approached by Fred Gaisberg, the artists' representative of Gramophone Company, His Master's Voice's parent company, who proposed Schnabel record Beethoven's complete piano works.
 Before the proposal, Schnabel had refused to make recordings for years, claiming they went "against the very nature of performance, for the nature of performance is to happen but once, to be absolutely ephemeral and unrepeatable."
 However, he accepted the project, and the Beethoven Society was formed to administrate the records' sales.

 In mid-January, Schnabel tested the gramophone for the first time.
 He reported that the tests produced records that were "ugly in sound" but "musically satisfactory", which Cesar Saerchinger noted was "a seemingly curious distinction for a man who was praised throughout his career for his beautiful tone."
 In early February, Schnabel signed his contract.

 Recording and production

-Principal recording of the complete sonatas for HMV took place from January 1932 to November 1935, with touch-up recordings made to several sonatas in 1937.
+Principal recording of the complete sonatas for His Master's Voice took place from January 1932 to November 1935, with touch-up recordings made to several sonatas in 1937.
 They were all recorded at Abbey Road Studios's Studio No. 3 with Schnabel playing a C. Bechstein grand piano.
 They were made on 78 rpm discs, with each side holding approximately four minutes of music; "suitable breaks in the music, where one side ends and the next begins, had to be carefully worked out".
 The first session was on 21 January 1932, when Piano Sonata No. 31 in A♭ major (Op.
 110) was completed.
 Schnabel recorded two other sonatas that day, but problems related to the side-break placements prevented him from successfully completing them; they were finished later.
 Concurrently with the sonatas, Schnabel recorded all five Beethoven piano concertos, under the baton of Sir Malcolm Sargent.